You Can't Go Home Again: Or Can You?

 It was a joy to go 'home' again, to see what the years had fashioned.
 For starters, the former high school, which had been housed on the third floor of the parish elementary school, had been replaced years ago with a handsome facility directly across the street.
 The classrooms and corridors felt bright and airy, particularly compared to the dimly lit central corridor in the old building.
 Then, too, the uniforms were greatly improved.
 Gone were the widely unpopular laced-up brown oxfords of yore.

 After an introduction by Mr. Donald Boyce, the English teacher, a lively discussion ensued with students questioning the loss of my mother and how I coped.
 The most poignant moment came as I leaned over to sign a copy of Veronica's Grave: A Daughter's Memoir for a young woman who confided that her mother had died recently.

-It made me happy that she felt free to share her sorrow with me, and I hoped that in some small measure the memoir might be of help to her as she grieves her loss.
-It's for her and for millions like her, that I wrote the book.
+Of course, I was happy that she felt free to share her sorrow with me, and I hoped that in some small measure the memoir might be a consolation as she grieves her life-changing loss.
+It's for her, a recently bereaved young woman, and for millions like her who have suffered a primal loss that I wrote the memoir.

-It was a wonderful day, a chance to meet some of the students and to see how young I once was.
-I was grateful; I am grateful for so many things, including you dear reader.
-So, let me close by wishing you and yours a most heartwarming Thanksgiving Day.
+It was a wonderful day, a chance to meet some of the students and to look at their faces and see how young I was when I attended St Barnabas High School.
+For all that, and for so many other blessings, I remain grateful.
+And now, with November drawing to a close, I wish you and yours a heartwarming Thanksgiving Day—without any politics.
 Je vous souhaite un bon Thanksgiving!